TheGiraffe3/mathesar-wiki/docs/team/worklogs/archive/2023-07/anish.md

 ## 2023-07-24

-- Figuring out how to start implementing the tests in the sql layer and which tests sholuld be pulled down from the python layer
+- Figuring out how to start implementing the tests in the sql layer and which tests should be pulled down from the python layer

 ## 2023-07-21